Leading cybersecurity officials call for real collaboration between the public and private sectors to fend off threats of cyber threats

 The discussion was moderated by McCrary Institute Director Frank Cilluffo, who described the participants as "the Mount Rushmore" of cyber security experts.

-The cyber expects representing the public and private sectors were:
+The cyber experts representing the public and private sectors were:

 - National Cyber Director Chris Inglis of the Executive Office of the President is the first person to hold the role.
 Inglis is also a former Deputy Director of the National Security Agency.